fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 # Decision Log

-This document records the main methodological decisions made during the development of the project and the reasons for those decisions.
+This document records the main methodological decisions made during the development of the project, including the alternatives considered, the reasons for selecting each approach, and the outcomes of the final analyses.

-The project investigates whether AI can detect changes in a person's well-being by learning their daily habits and identifying unusual behavioral patterns.
+The project investigates whether AI can detect changes in a person's well-being by learning their daily behavioral patterns and identifying deviations from their usual behavior.

-The central research question is:
+## Central Research Question

 > **Can AI detect changes in a person's well-being by learning their daily habits and spotting unusual behavior?**